01. History of Asbestos Use

 Johnson & Johnson Bankruptcy and Trust Fund Creation

 Many asbestos companies have filed for Chapter 11 bankruptcy.
 During this process, asbestos bankruptcy trust funds are often created.
 These funds then enable current and future victims to receive compensation.
-J&J began this process in 2021, intending to put $2 billion into a trust fund.
+J&J began this process in 2021, intending to put an initial advance of $2 billion into a trust fund.
 In theory, qualifying victims would file claims against the trust to receive compensation.

-Many claim this maneuver was intentionally deceptive.
-J&J had funneled responsibility for asbestos cases to LTL but only allocated $2.5 billion in assets.
+Many claim this maneuver was intentionally deceptive and would help J&J avoid some financial consequences.
+J&J funneled responsibility for asbestos cases to LTL but only allocated an initial advance of $2 billion in assets.
+At the time, however, J&J was liable for more than $3.5 billion in verdicts and settlements.
 J&J itself is worth more than $400 billion.
-In October 2021, a judge was reviewing the whole process for legality.
+In October 2021, a judge reviewed the whole process for legality.
 In early 2022, the judge ruled that the company could move forward with its plans.